bgcheng27/stock-app/README.md

-# Stock Market Application
+# Demo Branch

-This application provides a detailed quantitative analysis of each individual company, their financial standings, and news.
+This version of the project is set to be deployed in the near future.

 Author: Brian Cheng